nolanlawson/fuite/README.md

 `fuite` looks for the following leaks:

-- Objects (captured with Chrome [heapsnapshots](https://developer.chrome.com/docs/devtools/memory-problems/heap-snapshots/))
+- Objects (captured with Chrome [heap snapshots](https://developer.chrome.com/docs/devtools/memory-problems/heap-snapshots/))
 - Event listeners
 - DOM nodes (attached to the DOM – detached nodes will show under "Objects")
 - Collections such as Arrays, Maps, Sets, and plain Objects